by Matt Slick

-Christians need to realize that the gospel is very powerful, and even though a Roman Catholic made the movie and whether or not it is tainted by Rome's heresies, we should be prayed up and ready to present the true gospel to those who ask about the movie.
-The fact is that The Passion will generate a lot of conversation about Jesus!
+Christians need to realize that the gospel is very powerful and even though a Roman Catholic made the movie, and whether or not it is tainted by Rome's heresies, we should be prayed-up and ready to present the true gospel to those who ask about the movie.
+The fact is that The Passion will generate a lot conversation about Jesus!
 Praise God!
 Christians should be rejoicing in that.

 I hope that no Christian foolishly refuses to speak to someone about Jesus because his/her "principles" are such that he would not participate in an opportunity generated out of a movie he disagrees with.